Here’s everything you need to know about visiting Capitol Reef National Park in January: weather, services available

 There are so many fun things to do in Capitol Reef National Park any time of year, but January is a great time to go.

 Yes, January is cold and you could experience snowy weather.
 If you’re wondering what it’s like to visit at other times of the year, check out this resource of the best time to visit Capitol Reef National Park!

 Here’s what you can expect when you take a trip in January.

-January Temperatures: high 39 / low 18 degrees Fahrenheit – January weather at Capitol Reef will be cold, and you may encounter snow.
+January Temperatures: high 39 / low 18 degrees Fahrenheit.
+The Capitol Reef National Park weather in January will be cold, and you may encounter snow.

 You’ll want to stay informed on the specific weather conditions and forecasts on the NPS website for the areas of the park you will visit.